 For the correct management of these patients, each of these individuals, managing his part of the telemonitoring workflow, should have also the possibility to share and manage the patient’s complete clinical history.
 However, at the moment there are no technical specifications allowing this to be done in a standardized manner.

-This profile provides guidelines to define this kind of cross-enterprise workflow using the XDW profile, allowing every individual involved in a patient's care to share the complete telemonitoring workflow, including all related documents produced for each event occurring during the process (data sending, request for a visit, change of therapy), and the related workflow status.
+This profile provides guidelines to define this kind of cross-enterprise workflow using the XDW profile, allowing every participant involved in a patient's care to share the complete telemonitoring workflow, including all related documents produced for each event occurring during the process (data sending, request for a visit, change of therapy), and the related workflow status.

 This proposal focuses on the Cross Enterprise TeleHomeMonitoring Workflow Definition in support of telemonitoring workflow document and status management.